fukingwa/weiboscope3.0/README.md

 8) Login Weibo (need smartphone to scan QR code) in the pop window when you are asked.
 Press  any key to continue

-9) If the program is borken and stopped to the console but the window is still up, Follow Step 7 to execute the command and select 2) jump start to resume
+9) If the program is broken and stopped to the console but the window is still up, Follow Step 7 to execute the command and select 2) jump start to resume